clicksign/clicksign-php/README.md

 This call will upload the file and create the signature list along with the message.
 If ```$options``` array is passed, _signers_ array inside of it is mandatory.

+**Attention**: You must enforce use of UTF-8 or you may get server-side errors when you try to send anything but regular ASCII.

 ### Retrieve a document:

 ```php